ChaseCares/AirGradient-InfluxDB/README.md

 ## Step 1 | Settting up Arduino

-### Add ESP8266 platform information
+**Add ESP8266 platform information.**

 - Open the Arduino sketch file.
 Then open the Preferences menu, and add `http://arduino.esp8266.com/stable/package_esp8266com_index.json` to *Additional Board Manager URLs* [Image](./Images/Preferences.png)
 - Open the Board Manager and search for and install: `esp8266` by `ESP8266 comunity` [Image](./Images/BoardManager.png)
 - Load the board preferences by navigating to Tool -> Board: -> ESP8266 Boards, then select `LOLIN(WEMOS) D1 R2 & mini` [Image](./Images/BM-D1mini.png)

-### Add the required libraries
+**Add the required libraries.**

 - Open library manager, search for and install: `AirGradient Air Quality Sensor` [Image](./Images/LM-AirGradient.png)

-If only using sensors, with no connectivity skip to step two
+If only using sensors, with no connectivity skip to step two.

 - Search for and install: `AirGradient Air Quality Sensor` by AirGradient [Image](./Images/LM-AirGradient.png)
 - Search for and install: `ESP8266 and ESP32 OLED driver for SSD1306 displays` by ThingPulse [Image](./Images/LM-OLED.png)

-Only needed if you enable Influxdb
+Only needed if you enable Influxdb.

 - Search for and install: `ESP8266 Influxdb` by Tobias Schürg, InfluxData [Image](./Images/LM-Influxdb.png)

-Only needed if you enable MQTT
+Only needed if you enable MQTT.

 - Search for and install: `arduino-home-assistant` by Dawid Chyrzynski [Image](./Images/LM-HA.png) You will be asked if you would like to install dependencies, select *Install all* [Image](./Images/LM-Dependencies.png)